cerebral-legacy/redux-action-tree/README.md

 myAction.outputs = ['success', 'error'];
 ```

-At this point you might be thinking: "Why define all these things?".
-The reason is that you are isolating some piece of logic inside a lego block, a lego block you can very easily reuse in other signals.
-The other reason is that these signals are not really about the actions, it is about the signals themselves.
-Any person, not even a programmer, will be able to quickly get a grasp on what the heck your application is doing when something happens in the UI or other events.
-Instead of reading an `action creator` which has no specific structure to it, you can read a very specific abstracted with your vocabulary of choice that fits in your head.

 ### Going async
 So signals are pretty powerful when it comes to asynchronicity.
 To define an asynchronous action you simply: